About Neighbourhood Networks

 What does the Community Living Worker do?

 The Community Living worker is employed 16 hours a week in the Network.
-The Community Living Worker must live in the same area as the network and know all the resources within their communities, they are professionals as well as a neighbours.
+The Community Living Worker lives in the same area as the network and knows the resources within their communities, they are professionals as well as a neighbours.
 The role is to support members to become active citizens.

 Community Living workers negotiate with the members when they need support both individually and within the group.
 The support is responsive and tailored to the individual, this could be day, evenings or weekends.